 Are you Iris all done flowering?
 They can be a bit unsightly but today you will learn how to take care of Iris after they bloom.
 This will help them look better and keep them from wasting energy setting seed.

 Iris care after bloom is very easy and can be done over several days or longer if you have a lot of them as I do.
-You will need some pruners, a bucket or basket to collect the Iris debris and a few moments of time.
+You will need some pruners, a bucket or basket to collect the Iris debris, and a few moments of time.
 Using the pruners cut the entire stem down or cut it into smaller pieces.
 Collect them in the basket or tub.
 But there is another alternative that works too.

 What to do with Iris after blooming